o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-system-programming.md

    - AssetManager inserts the asset into the empty instance.

-   - AssetManager queues a job with the file system streamer to load the file
+   - AssetManager queues a job with the file system streamer to load the file.

    - When the streamer finishes the load, AssetManager creates a loading job in a job worker thread pool.
 To load the asset data, the job calls the LoadAssetData function on the asset handler.